 The small bucket BBQ was meant is optional.
 This can simply be cookie tin that functions as a fire bowl.
 We use the bucket bbq as it is designed to carry fired charcoal without warping or rusting afterwards.
 A cookie tin may not last as long.
 The small bucket bbq also has extendable legs that you will need to elevate the fire bowl.
 Inside the small bucket BBQ is the actual fire bowl with thick walls.
 We won’t be using the cooking grill here.
 You can also remove the handle as the small bucket will sit entirely inside the lower flower pot.

-IKEA cabinet handle, choose a sizeable handle with big screw head for better mounting.
+IKEA cabinet handle or equivalent, choose a good size handle with big screw head for better mounting.
 As it will be used to carry the weight of a big flower pot, you need a couple of big washers for each of the screens to increase the contact surface.

-The two flower pots, Weber grill, flower pot stands, fire bowl and BBQ, handles and washers to complete the flower pot oven ready for assembly.
+The two flower pots, Weber grill, flower pot risers, fire bowl and BBQ, handles and washers to complete the flower pot oven ready for assembly.